Table of Contents

 Remember, though, that having this clause in your policy doesn’t mean the accident won’t go on your driving record.
 Your insurance provider may not raise your premium after the first car collision.
 However, if you eventually decide to switch insurers, they will see the incident on your record and may adjust your rate as they see fit.

-Accident forgiveness isn’t always available.
-Some insurers choose not to offer it, and some states do not allow it.
+Accident forgiveness isn’t often available.
+Some insurers may not offer it, and some states do not allow it.
 In California, for example, Proposition 103 prevents insurance companies from charging too much for their policies.
-Since accident forgiveness often means charging higher rates to offset the possible costs, the law implicitly prohibits it.
+Since accident forgiveness often means charging higher rates to offset the possible costs, insurers do not offer these endorsements.
+You can ask your automobile accident lawyer to review your policy.

 Opt For Higher Deductibles

 The deductibles are the amount you pay after your claim has been filed and your insurance kicks in.
 If you request a higher deductible, you can reduce other costs substantially.
 Let’s say, for example, you raise your deductible from $250 to $550.
-This could lower your comprehensive coverage and collision costs by anywhere between 15% and 30%.
+This may result in lower premiums for your comprehensive and collision coverage.

-If your deductible were raised to $1,000, it would save you at least 40%, or possibly even more!
-However, before deciding on a higher deductible, be sure that you have enough set aside to pay this amount if you need to file a claim.
+However, before deciding on a higher deductible, check if you have enough set aside to pay this amount if you decide to file a claim.

 Consider Reducing Your Coverage

 If an auto accident prompts your insurer to increase your premium and you cannot afford it anymore, consider reducing your coverage.
-Just make sure you still have the minimum coverage required by the state.
+Just confirm you still have the minimum coverage required by the state.

-To lower your rates, you could remove comprehensive and collision coverage from your policy.
-Keep in mind that this may not always be the wisest move, especially if you have a new car that you’re still paying off.
+To lower your rates, consider removing comprehensive and collision coverage from your policy.
+Keep in mind that this may not be applicable in all situations, especially if you have a new car that you’re still paying off.
 Besides possibly being required by your auto loan provider, comprehensive and collision coverage also provides protection when you cannot afford to replace or repair your vehicle after a traffic-related accident.

 Comprehensive coverage applies to damages resulting from vandalism, theft, hail, fire, and animal-related accidents.
 Collision coverage, on the other hand, applies to the damages you incur after colliding with another vehicle or crashing into a fixed object.

 You might need these additional coverages if there is a high risk of unexpected non-collision events where you live.
-Finally, you should retain these coverages in your policy if there are many uninsured or underinsured motorists in your area.
+Finally, consider retaining these coverages in your policy if there are many uninsured or underinsured motorists in your area.

-Conversely, you can do away with comprehensive and collision coverage if you have a fully paid older vehicle you can afford to replace after an unforeseen car accident.
-Also, if the additional coverages exceed 10% of your car’s current value, they might not be worth paying.
+Conversely, you may do away with comprehensive and collision coverage if you have a fully paid older vehicle you can afford to replace after an unforeseen car accident.
+Also, if the additional coverages exceed 10% of your car’s current value, they might not be worth paying for.
 You can check your car’s current value through the Kelley Blue Book.

 Take Advantage Of Insurance Discounts